PanicStation.org

 Important note

-This is general information, not legal advice.
-Workplace policies and your authority to approve or amend time records vary.
-If you’re unsure about your obligations or you face retaliation for raising concerns, consider getting independent advice.
+This is general information, not legal, financial, employment, or professional advice.
+Workplace policies and your authority to approve or amend time records vary, so check your employer’s written process and consider independent advice if you are unsure or face retaliation.

 Additional Resources